H1soka2/SuperZoo-Exhibitor-Data-Scraper-Script/README.md

          Any "Brands" listed, captured as on field.

 Finally data will be uploaded to a csv file.
-One of the optional Column will be empty if script cannot find a given argument.
+One of the optional Columns will be empty if script cannot find a given argument.
 [Superzoo_final.csv](https://github.com/H1soka2/SuperZoo-Exhibitor-Data-Scraper-Script/files/12527867/Superzoo_final.csv)